Skip to content

 }

-In recursive functions, stack frame space must be taken into count.
-Consider the following code:
+In recursive functions, it is necessary to count the stack frame space.
+Observe the following code:

 def function() -> int: